c2FmZQ/tlsproxy/examples/synology-dsm/README.md

 * In the `User` tab, click `Create` to create the tlsproxy user.
 * In the `Group` tab, click `Create` to create the tlsproxy group.
 Assign the tlsproxy user to the new group.

 Then determine the tlsproxy UID and GID.
-The simplest way is to ssh into the DSM and run:
+The simplest way is to SSH into the DSM and run:

 ```
 # id tlsproxy